 We can now dig deeper, revealing the events taking place before the disputed transaction.
 Let’s add more people and their transactions:

 To focus on the most interesting bit of the data, we’ll filter to show only the cardholders with disputed transactions:

 Finally, let’s zoom in again on Marc’s first disputed transaction at Walgreens.
 We immediately spot Paul – another cardholder with a strikingly similar payment history:

 Both have high-value disputed transactions at Walgreens at around the same time.
 They also both visited a Walmart store a week or two before their first disputed transactions.
 Were their cards cloned at Walmart?

 This simple example shows how KronoGraph sheds a completely fresh perspective on connected fraud data, revealing patterns in time that would otherwise be impossible to unravel.

 Let’s take a look at a more complex investigation.

-Timeline visualization for insider trading analysis
+Timeline visualization for insider trading detection

 Insider trading is a tough crime to prosecute.
 Investigators need to show that someone had insider information, and traded shares before that information was made public.

 They need to prove a sequence of events – a perfect use case for timeline visualization!